 Note

-list, the FROM
+SELECT list, the FROM clause, and any

 indicators can be specified dynamically.
 This is

 the only way of combining a dynamically defined results set with inline declarations.
-The same applies to inline declarations after FETCH
+The same applies to inline declarations after FETCH.

 Alternative 1